July 25, 2017

 It’s estimated that one in seven Cook County residents experience food insecurity each year, meaning they’re not quite sure where or when their next meal will be coming from.

-“Food is medicine,” said Dr. John Jay Shannon, CEO of CCHHS.
+“Food is medicine,” said Dr. John Jay Shannon, CEO of CCH.
 “By connecting our patients with reliable sources of food we can better care for their health and mitigate avoidable health consequences associated with hunger and poor nutrition.”

 The Daily Southtown ran an article on the new markets here.